mayora97/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying the content list of your current directory
+A script that changes the working directory to the users home directory.